STAMP-project/pitest-descartes/README.md

 ### Skip methods using `@DoNotMutate`

+*New in version 1.3*

-Since version 1.3, Descartes skips all method that are annotated with *any* annotation whose name is `DoNotMutate`.
+Descartes skips all method that are annotated with *any* annotation whose name is `DoNotMutate`.
 For example, in the following fragment of code, the method `m` will not be mutated.

 ```Java